 Bottom line – don’t ignore organic SEO but don’t get hung up on keyword rankings.
 Concentrate more on page performance for converting traffic into leads and customers.

-That’s why we have made SEO as a part of our overall content marketing strategy rather than a stand-alone marketing service.
+That’s why we have made SEO a part of our industrial content marketing service rather than a stand-alone marketing service.